dkinjall12/vertexIDE/README.md

 # 🧠 VertexIDE – AI-Powered Web IDE

-**VertexIDE** is a blazing-fast, AI-integrated web IDE built entirely in the browser using **Next.js App Router**, **WebContainers**, **Monaco Editor**, and **local LLMs via Ollama**.
+**VertexIDE** is a blazing-fast, AI-integrated web IDE built entirely in the browser using **Next.js App Router**, **WebContainers**, **Monaco Editor**, and AI model via HF tokens.
 It offers real-time code execution, an AI-powered chat assistant, and support for multiple tech stacks — all wrapped in a stunning developer-first UI.

 ---